 No parent wants to believe that their child needs teen drug detox.
 Admitting that their teen is not only using drugs, but also requires medical treatment, is unbearably difficult for any parent.

-Unfortunately, if there is a history of drug addiction in the family or if the teen has experienced trauma or a mental health diagnosis, they are more likely to develop an addiction.
-According the National Institute on Drug Addiction (NIDA), those living with drug addiction are about twice as likely to be diagnosed with co-occurring mental health disorders.
+Unfortunately, if there is a history of substance abuse in the family or if the teen has experienced trauma or a mental health diagnosis, they are more likely to develop a substance use disorder.
+According the National Institute on Drug Addiction (NIDA), those living with drug addiction are at least twice as likely to be diagnosed with co-occurring mental health disorders.
+At Newport Academy, we view substance use disorder and other maladaptive coping behaviors as symptoms of an underlying mental health issue, such as trauma, depression, anxiety, or bipolar disorder.

 Teen Drug Detox